Schallabajzr/Pehmis-Sofle-Case-Bigger-USB/README.md

 ### --> [Original Elmo Case Repository](https://github.com/kb-elmo/SofleCase)

-Please note that only the v2 layout versions are compatible with this case.
+**Please note that only the v2.0 and 42keebs V2.1 versions are compatible with this case.
+The V2.1 Sofle with per-key RGB is not compatible.**

 ---